AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ## Create a `cron` job

 Now we are ready to create our first `cron` job.

+### GUI

 Therefore we start the GUI with the command:

 ```
 pi@raspberrypi:~ $ gnome-schedule